ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 The following provides some specifics by data entry section.

 ### Catalog Record Data

+**REQUIRED**
-* Accession is is the Acquisition number that is given to a set of specimens, e.g., 01.2014 and is **REQUIRED** and can be selcted using the "pick" button.
+* Accession - the acquisition number that is given to a set of objects, e.g., 01.2014 can be selcted using the "pick" button.
 The accession **does not** need to be associated with the same collection as the item being entered.
+* GUID Prefix will be completed based upon the collection selected above or what has been added to a customized data entry form.

+**OPTIONAL**
 * Catalog Number can be left blank if you wish Arctos to assign the next available number (only for collections using integer catalog numbers).
 * Catalog Item Type can be left blank if you wish to use the default type selected in collection metadata (See [How To Manage a Collection](https://handbook.arctosdb.org/how_to/How-to-Manage-a-Collection-in-Arctos.html#default-cataloged-item-type)
-* GUID Prefix will be completed based upon the collection selectd above or what has been added to a customized data entry form.
-* Entered By should have your Arctos username already filled in.
-* Status will always be “waiting approval.”
+* Flags can be used to add a notification to the record that some data needs attention after the record is entered.
+* Record Remark is a free text field where any thing related to the catalog record that does not fit in the other fields can be documented.

 ### Identification